antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 ## 2.1 input.json

-This file [input_Sicily.json](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters/input_Sicily.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder manages the main configuration parameters to run pyANTI-FASc.
+This file [input_Sicily.json](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters/input_Sicily.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder manages the main configuration parameters to run this examples.
 The file actually used for the run must be always named **input.json**.
 The default available file is set to run the Tohoku example, but it is sufficient to copy this `input_Sicily.json` into `input.json` to run this example

 Here below the important settings to be managed by the user are shown. **Look carefully to the comments besides and below the parameters**.
 The parameters not shown in this example might be left unmodified.
 Their use and functionality will be fixed in next releases and better described in [Wiki Documentation](https://github.com/antonioscalaunina/pyANTI-FASc/wiki) currently under construction.